Back

 Symphytum Uplandicum

-Comfrey is a fast-growing, deep-rooted perennial herb known for its ability to improve soil health and support garden ecosystems.
+Our Comfrey is Bocking 14 (or Russian Comfrey), a Sterile (does not self-seed) deep-rooted perennial herb known for its ability to improve soil health and support garden ecosystems.
 Its deep taproots mine nutrients from the subsoil, bringing them to the surface, making comfrey an excellent natural fertiliser.
 The leaves are commonly used as "green manure," compost activators, or mulch around other plants to promote growth.
+This Comfrey only spreads via the roots.

 Comfrey also has a long history of medicinal use in traditional remedies for skin healing and reducing inflammation, although internal use is now discouraged due to its pyrrolizidine alkaloid content.